mattburnett-repo/generic_code_challenge_02/README.md

 yarn start
 ```

-You should find the app in your browser at `http://localhost:3000`
+You should find the frontend app in your browser at `http://localhost:3000`

+## To Do
+* Everything can always be better.